gii-is-DP1/dp1-2020-g1-07/readme.md

 This is the project of the group number 01-07

-- Trimming several parts of the application to keep the example low
-- Reorganize some parts of the code according to best practices introduced in the course

 ## About the casino
 Tuvi’s Casino is a gambling games center which has among their facilities services such as a restaurant, where visitors can have whatever meal they desire in the moment, some show scenarios, where artists perform their shows on a daily basis, and a lot of gaming tables and slot machines